-At Active Directions, we’re proud to champion mid-market firms, small and medium-sized enterprises (SMEs), and family-owned businesses as they are the backbone of our economy and communities.
+At Active Directions, we’re proud to champion family, private and mid-market firms as they are the backbone of our economy and communities.

 This is the first in a five-part series exploring how we, as a sector including business owners, advisers, industry groups, corporates, and government can step up our advocacy.
-Together, we can elevate the visibility, voice, and value of these enterprises.
+The objective should be to elevate the visibility and voice, so it is line with its importance to our economy and communities.

 Economic Contribution